mcilloni/mcilloni.github.io/_posts/2023-09-29-install-arch-on-usb.md

 [^12]: If you compile pacman and/or use an Arch chroot, it's absolutely doable from any distro, really, as long as it's kernel is new enough to run an Arch chroot.

 [^13]: I don't recommend using `nvidia-open` or Nouveau as of the time of writing (September '23), due to the immature state of the first is and the utter incompleteness the latter.
 The closed source `nvidia` driver is still the best choice for NVIDIA GPUs, even if it sucks due to how "third-party" it feels (the non-Mesa userland is particularly annoying).

+[^14]: Notice that I'm using `perl-rename` in place of `rename`, because I honestly think that the latter is just terrible. `perl-rename` is a Perl script that can be installed separately (on Arch is in the `perl-rename` package) and it's just better than util-linux' `rename` in every way possible.

+[^15]: On Windows, you can use Hyper-V, which has the advantage of being already included in Windows and supports using real device drives as virtual disks.

+[^16]: This feature is known to be buggy under the closed-source NVIDIA driver, so beware.

+[^17]: Using Secure Boot with an external disk you plan on carrying around is very troublesome for a variety of reasons - first and foremost that you'd either have to enroll your personal keys on every system you plan on booting from, or plan on using Microsoft's keys, which means fighting with `MokList`s, `PreLoader.efi`, and going through a lot of pain for very dubious benefits.